tq-ngo/Redis-Clone-GO/README.md

 # Redis-GO

-**Redis-GO** is a high-performance, multi-threaded Redis clone written in Go.
+**Redis-GO** is a multi-threaded Redis written in Go.
 It implements the core Redis protocol (RESP) and features a variety of data structures, I/O multiplexing for concurrency, and advanced memory management strategies like LRU eviction.

 ## Features